w3c/wcag2ict/introduction.md

 #### Applying Level AAA Success Criteria in a Non-Web Context
 <div class="ednote">

-**_This is where we'll add the overarching caveats regarding Level AAA criteria and the application of these SC to non-web documents and software.
-Here is the info in WCAG 2.2 regarding Level AAA conformance._**
+**_This is where we could add the overarching caveats regarding Level AAA criteria and the application of these SC to non-web documents and software.
+Here is the info in WCAG 2.2 regarding Level AAA conformance.
+Open to other suggestions on where this might go and what the section title would be._**

 From the <a href=https://www.w3.org/TR/WCAG22/#wcag-2-layers-of-guidance target="_blank">WCAG 2 Layers of Guidance</a> section of WCAG 2.2: